kstrafe/elevators/POSTMORTEM.md

 # Postmortem: Moloch Asmodeus Rex #

-Group 73 was founded in january of 2017 as a working group consisting of [dagerikhl](https://github.com/dagerikhl) and [BourgondAries](https://github.com/BourgondAries).
+Group 73 was founded in January of 2017 as a working group consisting of [dagerikhl](https://github.com/dagerikhl) and [BourgondAries](https://github.com/BourgondAries).
 The goal of the group was to implement elevator control software that is fault-tolerant.
 Each elevator is connected to a machine that is connected to the same network.
 We were to implement the driving software such that all elevators would work together as well as preventing faults from occurring.